jakearchibald/jakearchibald.com/static-build/posts/2021/07/export-default-thing-vs-thing-as-default/index.md

 }, 1000);
 ```

-Imports are live references, so they pick up the changes.
-The destructured import doesn't pick up the change because destructuring assigns the current value to a new identifier rather than a live reference.
+Imports are 'live bindings' or what some other languages call a 'reference'.
+This means when a different value is assigned to `thing` in `module.js`, that change is reflected in the import in `main.js`.
+The destructured import doesn't pick up the change because destructuring assigns the _current value_ (rather than a live reference) to a new identifier.

-It's similar to how this works:
+The destructuring behaviour isn't unique to imports:

 ```js
 const obj = { foo: 'bar' };